Scottish independence: Research fund concerns over 'Yes' vote

 The letter concludes: "Growing out of our profound commitment to Scotland are grave concerns that the country does not sleepwalk into a situation that jeopardises its present success in the highly competitive arena of biomedical research."

-The letter is signed by Prof Dario Alessi, Prof Jean Beggs, Prof Colin Bird, Prof Sir Adrian Bird, Sir David Carter, Prof John Coggins, Prof Richard Cogdell, Prof Sir Philip Cohen, Prof James Garden, Prof Neva Haites, Prof Nicholas Hastie, Prof Wilson Sibbett, Prof Karen Vousden and Prof Roland Wolf.'Greater collaboration'
+The letter is signed by Prof Dario Alessi, Prof Jean Beggs, Prof Colin Bird, Prof Sir Adrian Bird, Sir David Carter, Prof John Coggins, Prof Richard Cogdell, Prof Sir Philip Cohen, Prof James Garden, Prof Neva Haites, Prof Nicholas Hastie, Prof Wilson Sibbett, Prof Karen Vousden and Prof Roland Wolf.

 Professors Bryan MacGregor and Murray Pittock, responding for the pro-independence group Academics for Yes, rejected the conclusions made in the letter.